austinvhuang/openmemex/README.md

 Currently tokenizers has to be copied manually or symbolically linked locally.

-Under `deps/tokenizers/`, copy or link `libtokenizers_haskell.so` which is built from the [hasktorch fork of the huggingface tokenizers library](https://github.com/hasktorch/tokenizers)
+Under `deps/tokenizers/`, copy or link `libtokenizers_haskell.so` which is built from the [hasktorch fork of the huggingface tokenizers library](https://github.com/hasktorch/tokenizers).
+To build the tokenizers shared library, run `make` from the [haskell bindings directory](https://github.com/hasktorch/tokenizers/tree/master/bindings/haskell) which creates the shared library file.

+Building shared library dependencies can be a bit tricky and simplification work is needed here, for now if you run into difficulties do [ask for help](https://discord.gg/Afm4SVQn).

 ## Environment variables